Pope, in Brazil, asks young to change unfair, corrupt world

 In a reference to the sex abuse scandal, he spoke of "young people who have lost faith in the Church, or even in God because of the counter-witness of Christians and ministers of the gospel."

-Since his election in March, the pope has taken strong stands in defence of the environment and has several times said that financial speculation and corruption were keeping millions of people in hunger.
+Since his election in March, the pope has taken strong stands in defense of the environment and has several times said that financial speculation and corruption were keeping millions of people in hunger.

 "So many young people who have lost faith in political institutions, because they see in them only selfishness and corruption," Francis said.